imixs/imixs-workflow/src/site/markdown/engine/plugins/exception_handling.md

-#Exception Handling
+# Exception Handling
-The Imixs Workflow API prvides a set of Exception classes to signal unexpected programm situations.
+The Imixs Workflow API prvides a set of Exception classes to signal unexpected program situations.
 For the Plugin API there exists the specific Exception type 'PluginException'.
 This exception can be used throw an exception in a plugin which can be handled by  a workflow application.See the following example:

 	 public class MyPlugin extends AbstractPlugin {
 	    ......